A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Conclusion

 There are at least two features of the new approximation absent from the GB: the ability to estimate the apparent surface charge (and, hence, the potential everywhere); and the ability to estimate the normal component of the electric field.
-One unique feature of the approach sets it apart from other existing approximations that can estimate ASC, including those aimed at computing ASC directly -- the fact that the new approximation is ``source-based".
+Another noteworthy feature of the approach sets it apart from other existing approximations that can estimate ASC, including those aimed at computing ASC directly -- the fact that the new approximation is ``source-based".
 This means that the normal electric field and the ASC can be estimated at any individual point or surface patch, without the need for self-consistent computation over the entire surface or volume.
 This feature is in contrast to ``field-based" methods such as numerical solutions of the Poisson equation or DPCM.
 As an illustration, we showed that the ``source-based" feature of our ASC approximation allows a rapid examination of the ACE2/SARS-CoV-2 RBD electrostatics, reproducing conditions posited to contribute to the spike protein's high binding strength.

-Another area which can, in our view, benefit from the proposed analytical ASC is the development of new implicit solvation methods that require fast estimates of local polarization charges or/and fields.
+An area which, in our view, can benefit the most from the proposed analytical ASC is the development of new implicit solvation methods that require fast estimates of local polarization charges or/and fields.
+We also believe the new approach may have the potential to compete with existing ASC-based approaches in QM applications, especially where computational efficiency is key; further extensive testing and analysis beyond the scope of the proof-of-concept work will be necessary to explore the potential of the method in this area.

 As it stands, the proposed method has several limitations.
 First, it does not yet include salt effects explicitly.
 However, in the future, it should be relatively easy to add into the model salt dependence at the Debye-Huckel level, following an approach outlined in Ref. \cite{fenleyAnalyticalApproachComputingJCP2008}.
 Another limitation of the model is its qualitative nature in the regions of high negative curvature, at least relative to the standard NPB reference.
-Overcoming this specific limitation will require a significant extension of the underlying theory.
-Additionally, while not specifically a limitation of a proof-of-concept work, a head-to-head comparison with existing methods for computing ASC is yet to be performed.
+Overcoming this specific limitation will require a significant extension of the underlying theory, and extensive testing on biomolecular structures.